 - Our situation is different; we own our home

-- Our businesses aren’t generating enough income yet to give us the security to walk away from our careers
+- Our businesses aren’t generating enough income yet to give us the security to walk away from our careers and live the Digital Nomad Life.

 - As thirty-something’s, we have more experience to leverage towards both business and travel